pascal-felique/NNCV/README.md

 The trained models and slurm job outputs are provided as well.

-There are several Excel sheets with calculations and measurements.
+There is a measurements folder that contains several Excel sheets with calculations and measurements.

-There is a folder with training loss and validation graphs that were captured from the Weights & Biases platform.
+There is a figures folder with training loss and validation loss graphs, and other measurements.

-There is a folder with the original paper about the Fast-SCNN model architecture and a presentation about Fast-SCNN from BMVC 2019.
+There is a references folder with the original paper about the Fast-SCNN model architecture and a presentation about Fast-SCNN from BMVC 2019.

 ## Overview